KAI1179/SDRIS/README.md

 This implementation only supports **multi-gpu**, **DistributedDataParallel** training, which is faster and simpler; single-gpu or DataParallel training is not supported.
 Besides, the evaluation only supports single-gpu mode.

-To do training of SDASD with multiple GPUs, run:
+To do training of SDRIS with multiple GPUs, run:

 ```
 # e.g., Evaluation on the val-set of the RefCOCO dataset